pulumi/docs/content/docs/pulumi-cloud/access-management/scim/onelogin.md

 1. Select **Apply changes** at the bottom of the card.
 1. Refresh the browser to see that SAML is configured.

 At this point Pulumi is able to accept communications from OneLogin.
-The next step is to provide OneLogin a token to allow Pulumi to authenticaticate the communications from OneLogin.
+The next step is to provide OneLogin a token to allow Pulumi to authenticate the communications from OneLogin.

 1. Navigate to the Pulumi Cloud, then **Settings**, then **Access management**.
 1. Scroll to the *SCIM* block at the bottom of the page.